Thermodynamics, photon sphere and thermodynamic geometry of Ay\'{o}n-Beato-Garc\'{i}a Spacetime: Photon Sphere and Phase Transition

 where the effective potential is given by,

-The trajectory of the photon around the black hole is determined by the effective potential.
-Orbital motion of a photon is only possible when $V_{eff}<0$, as $\dot{r}^2>0$.
-For a particular value of angular momentum, photon has a circular orbit around the black hole, forming a photon sphere.
-For values less/greater than this critical value of angular momentum, the photon gets absorbed/scattered by the black hole.
-The photon orbit is characterised by,
+The photon’s trajectory around the black hole is determined by this effective potential.
+The behaviour of the effective potential relative to the radius is plotted in Fig.\ref{fig4} for different values of $u$.
+For orbital motion to exist, $V_{eff} < 0$, as $\dot{r}^2 \geq 0$.
+For a particular value of angular momentum, the photon has a circular orbit forming a photon sphere.
+For values smaller or larger than this critical angular momentum, the photon is absorbed or scattered by the black hole, respectively.
+The photon orbit is characterized by,